-The position Mortgages and loans contains, beside the policy loans, infrastructure debt positions issued in a loan format.
-The decrease in 2022 is to be attributed to the decrease of the market.
-Infrastructure debt issued in the format of promissory note bonds or registered bonds is included in the corporate section.
+The position Mortgages and loans contains, besides the policy loans, infrastructure debt positions issued in a loan format.
+The increase in 2023 is to be attributed to the increase of the infrastructure debt positions, due to new purchases in that segment as well as an increase of the market value.
+That increase was partially offset by a decrease of the market value of the policy loans.

 The Investment funds/Collective Investment Undertakings are mainly composed by the assets backing unit-linked policies.
-The assets backing unit-linked policies have decreased in 2022, given the significant decrease of the equity markets.
+The assets backing unit-linked policies have increased by 132 MI € in 2023, given the increase of the equity markets.
 For the part backing unit-linked positions, this is largely mirrored on the liability side of the balance sheet.
 The Collective Investment Undertakings furthermore contain infrastructure debt fund investments and a small position in an emerging markets bond ETF.

-The increase of cash is the result of a steering to optimize the cash position in view of the operational needs and pending investments.
+The decrease of cash is the result of a steering to optimize the cash position in view of the operational needs and pending investments.
+A large part of pending investments was executed in 2023.